-Science International is a series of regular meetings of four top-level representatives of international science (the International Council for Science – ICSU, the InterAcademy Partnership – IAP, The World Academy of Sciences – TWAS and the International Social Science Council – ISSC) that are designed to represent the global scientific community in the international policy for science arena.
+Science International is a series of regular meetings of three top-level representatives of international science (the International Science Council – ISC, the InterAcademy Partnership – IAP, and The World Academy of Sciences – TWAS) that are designed to represent the global scientific community in the international policy for science arena.

 - Committee on Space Research (COSPAR)